Principals & Advisors

 Charles is an adjunct professor at Keck Graduate Institute, and Claremont Graduate University, of Claremont Colleges.
-He is a Visiting Scholar at George Washington University Law School where he heads the online Music Copyright Infringement Resource, now used by copyright instructors, practitioners, judges, academics, and students throughout the U.S. He has published many articles about music technologies and copyright, and about works on the fringes of copyright protection.
+He is a Visiting Scholar at George Washington University Law School where he heads the online Music Copyright Infringement Resource, now used by copyright instructors, practitioners, judges, academics, and students throughout the U.S. He has published many articles on musicological topics, on music technologies and copyright, and about works on the fringes of copyright protection.
 He has taught copyright as an adjunct professor at the University of San Diego Law School and recently spent a year as a visiting fellow of the Information Society Project at Yale Law School.
 He has also worked as a consultant to the International Fragrance Association in Brussels.
 B.M., Oberlin; J.D., American University; M.A., Ph.D., Stanford; M.I.M.S.
 (Masters, Information Systems), Berkeley.

 Joshua Goode is associate professor of cultural studies and history at Claremont Graduate University.
 His research specializations are in Modern Spain; 19th- and 20th-century Europe; genocide and racial thought; museums and commemoration; and memory.
 With these research interests, Goode offers a range of courses at CGU that incorporate both his cultural studies and history expertise.

 Goode received his MA and PhD in History from UCLA.
 Since then, he has taught at numerous universities, including UCLA, Loyola Marymount University, Occidental College, and the Colburn Conservatory of Music.
 Goode has received awards and grants from UCLA (1993–1994, 1997, 1998–1999), a Fulbright Fellowship (1995–1996) and, most recently, the Fletcher Jones Faculty Research Award (2012–2014).